GnarlyMshtep/CS35L-Notes/final_2ndHalfWriteup.md

 - keep track of your projects history (that is, all your previous commits)
 - keep track of your projects future (that is, the staging area and the work you are currently doing and will be commited).
 Eggert claims this is equally important.

-### The git workflow + fomat commits
+## The git general workflow
 1. Edit your file -- changing working files, git doesn;t know or care about them, you don't like? always refert with `git checkout -f` throws away what is now, esser version of reset.
 2. `git add FILE1 FILE2` files you want to commit in the following commits.
 Puts the contents of these files in your future (*staging area*), can keep editing.
 3. `git commit` put into the repo as fresh commit, You will be prompted for commit message.

-Suggested format for commit message: Single line summery of the change, 50 chars is nice. next line empty.
+### Suggested format for commit message
+Single line summery of the change, 50 chars is nice. next line empty.
 Further explanation motivation.
 In large projects, commits are marketing tools meant to convince other users to pick up the change.

-## What are some git commands?

-### From lesson 1, general workflow
+### General workflow commands, lesson 1 (not lower level/ branching commands)
 1. `git init` create a new empty git repository.
 Don't use a lot, because you do this when you started a completely new project (it's more often to work on project at work).
 2. Examine the status of the src code. `git log`